dgis/xsddiagram/ReadMe.txt

 TODO LIST:

-- BUG: If I have an attribute with annotation selected, the annotation displays in the gray box in the bottom right as expected.
-If I move to another attribute that does not have annotation, the annotation from the previously selected attribute still displays.
-The gray box should have its content cleared if an attribute with no content is selected.
 - BUG: Cascading substitution groups may appear weird.
 - Add include a possibility to show the length of an element (Jörg S.)
 - Add a close entry in the File menu (Eric).